Krazete/sgmprocessor/INSTRUCTIONS.md

 ## IV.
 Recreate Beowulf's Data

-For some reason, Beowulf's BaseCharacter file is unreadable and cannot be extracted using the steps in section III.
-It must be manually recreated.
+For some reason, Beowulf's BaseCharacter file is sometimes unreadable and cannot be extracted using the steps in section III.
+If this is the case, it must be manually recreated.

 ### Filename